 Some of Metro Oahu feels run down and shabby, but there are also very nice areas where you can find a gem.
 Around Ala Moana and Kakaako there are beautiful high rise condo buildings like Hokua, Ko Olani, Kukui Plaza Moana Pacific.
 There might be 1000 condo buildings around town, which makes selection a difficult process if you don't know the area.

 As for single family homes, there are some beautiful areas with multi million dollar homes such as Nuuanu, Alewa Heights, Manoa, Dowsett, Tantalus, Pacific Heights, Old Pali, Makiki, and Makiki Heights.
-In these areas you can have amazing views of the ocean and island from high hillside estates.
-If you have a home in Manoa, you’ll be in a tropical garden setting probably on a hill, but you’re still only 10 minutes from downtown.
-It’s the best of both worlds.
-You will definitely pay a premium for living in Metro Oahu, because the short commute into town makes it very appealing.
-Basically you can live in an area like Old Pali and have everything from a tiny cottage to a giant mansion.
+In these areas you can have amazing views of the ocean and coastline from hillside estates.
+If you have a home in Manoa, you'll be in a tropical garden setting probably on a hill, but you're still only 10 minutes from downtown.
+It's the best of both worlds, so you'll definitely pay a premium for living in Metro Oahu.
+The short commute into town makes it very a appealing area, which keeps home prices high.
+You can live in an area like Old Pali and have everything from a tiny cottage to a giant mansion.

-Pearl City consists of a few great neighborhoods like Aiea, Halawa and Halawa heights, Pearlridge, Pacific Palisades, Royal Summit, and a few others that are not so great.
+Pearl City consists of neighborhoods like Aiea, Halawa and Halawa heights, Pearlridge, Pacific Palisades, Royal Summit, and a few others that are not so great.
 On the high end there are single family homes around $1million to about $1.5million.
-These homes are in pretty good shape but because of the location, you pay a premium and don’t get as great a house as you would in say, Hawaii Kai, for the same price.
+These homes are usually in good shape but because of the location, you pay a premium and may not get as nice a house as you would in say, Ewa Beach, for the same price.

-There are some great houses and neighborhoods in Pearl City, and you can get something cheap for about $450k- $500k, or spend $1.5 million in Royal Summit.
-There are some very good schools and veyr nice neighborhoods, and you’re close to Pearlridge mall, which is a gigantic shopping center, at least at Hawaii standards.
-This entire area is a little older than other parts of the island, which means you have to inspect homes carefully and try to find a good value.
+There are some great houses and neighborhoods in Pearl City, and you can get something for about $600k- $800k, or spend $1.5 million in Royal Summit.
+There are some very good schools and very nice neighborhoods in Pearl City, and it's close to Pearlridge mall, a gigantic shopping center by Hawaii standards.
+Pearl City is a little older than other parts of the island, which means you have to inspect homes carefully and try to find a good value.
+These days, it's common to tear down the old houses and build new, because the main value on Oahu is in the land.

-Even the lowest priced homes in this area are around $700k, and the average price is over a million dollars.
-Kahala is an incredible area with world class properties right on the beach or the golf course.
-Up on the hills overlooking Kahala, you can get a beautiful hillside home with panoramic views of the Pacific from Waialae Iki and Waialae Nui.
+Even the lowest priced homes in this region are around $800k, and the average price is well over a million dollars.
+Kahala is an incredible area with world class properties right on the beach or on the golf course.
+Up on the hills overlooking Kahala, you can get a beautiful hillside home with panoramic views of the Pacific from Waialae Iki and Waialae Nui for about $1.8 million on average.

 Another nice hillside neighborhood is Wilhelmina rise, with Mauna Lani Heights at the top, which requires a drive straight up a hill for about a mile.
 In fact it feels like you're driving straight up a giant mountain, because you are.
 Once you get up to the top, you'll be amazed at the grand ocean views.
 Homes up on these great ridges are not for those who are afraid of heights.